theopin/tp/docs/UserGuide.md

 >Flag optionality: `/c` (required)

 CheatLogs provides 3 additional color scheme options numbered from 1 to 3.
-CheatLogs will change the settings to the one matching `COLORSCHEME`.
+Upon command invocation, CheatLogs will change the settings to the one matching `COLORSCHEME`.
 The image below shows the result of `/set /c` command.

 ![image](https://i.ibb.co/0JM5gBd/image.png)